speaking-clubs-kazan/speaking-clubs-kazan.github.io/english/english_mates/README.md

 It was originally organized by native speakers, so many foreigners come there.

-> Unfortunately, I can't find any info about them online.
+> Unfortunately, I couldn't find any info about them online.

 ## The place